enrightc/Gothams-Dark-Decisions/README.md

 Gotham's Dark Decisions is more than just a personality quiz - it's a portal to the heart of Gotham City, where shadows reign and the line between good and evil is constantly blurred.
 Inspired by the rich lore of Batman, this project invites users to explore their own identity within the context of Gotham's complex universe.

-To get started with Gotham's Dark Decisions, simply visit the website and click on the "START button.
+To get started with Gotham's Dark Decisions, simply visit the website and click on the "START" button.
 From there, follow the prompts to navigate through the quiz and discover your fate within the Batman universe.

-Visit Gotham's Dark Decisions website here [Gothams Dark Decisions](PUT LIVE LINK HERE)
+Visit Gotham's Dark Decisions website here [Gothams Dark Decisions](https://enrightc.github.io/Gothams-Dark-Decisions/)

 ## Experience
   - Choose Your Path: Begin your journey by deciding whether you'll walk the path of a hero or embrace the allure of the darkness as a villain.